Photo: Amanda Hill, Artwork: Maggie Russell

-The KROC Center offer an art gallery, dance classes, and workshops to give you your art fix.
+The KROC Center offers an art gallery, dance classes, and workshops to give you your art fix.
 Different exhibits travel through the art gallery giving you a variety of artistic work.
-Performing arts classes in dance, acting, and voice and available as well as camps.
+Performing arts classes in dance, acting, and voice are available as well as camps.
 You can even display your performing arts talents by auditioning for upcoming productions hosted by the KROC.

 Flicker Street Studio gives you the chance to explore many different arts through classes and workshops.
 You can learn about painting, drawing, digital photography, bookmaking, and printmaking in small class settings which give you the maximum opportunity to develop your artistic skills.